code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 * JMS Sessions are "not transacted" and "auto-acknowledged".
 * The template uses a `DynamicDestinationResolver` and a [SimpleMessageConverter](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/support/converter/SimpleMessageConverter.html){:target="_blank"}.

-In addition we set the `defaultDestination` to which messages should be send.
+In addition, we set the `defaultDestination` to which messages should be sent.
 And as we will also receive messages using the `JmsTemplate` we also set the `receiveTimeout`.

 For more information check the [JmsTemplate documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/core/JmsTemplate.html){:target="_blank"}.